Research Workflows & Documentation

 A missing reagent catalog number.
 A protocol change that never made it into the notebook.
 Antibody optimization data saved on someone else’s hard drive that you can’t access when you need it.
 For scientists, those gaps have real consequences.

 The pressure to publish in high-ranking journals is constant, collaboration now spans teams, institutions, and time zones, and in the age of AI-driven analysis, expectations for data integrity, traceability, and reuse are higher than ever.
-While technology has made modern research easier in many ways than it was decades ago, it has also introduced new layers of complexity.
-Your lab notebook is no longer just a personal record of your work at the bench.
+Technology has made parts of research easier, but it's also added complexity that didn't exist a generation ago.
+The lab notebook has had to grow with it - it's no longer just a personal record of what you did at the bench.
 It’s a key part of reproducible science, a shared reference for collaborators, and often a solid account of how results were produced.

 When documentation fails, research continuity breaks down with it - especially as people graduate, change roles, or move on to new projects.
 Data becomes disconnected from the experimental context and teams have to repeat work or guess how results were produced.
 Over time, this damages reproducibility, slows progress, and makes it difficult to build confidently on previous findings.